project-illium/illium-documentation/docs/api/overview.md

 grpclisten=/ip4/0.0.0.0/tcp/5001
 ```

-If you want to disable the node server or the wallet server you can do so again with either a command line option:
+If you want to disable the node service or the wallet service you can do so again with either a command line option:

 ```
 --disablenodeservice